raghiahaidari/sales-de-project/README.md

 uvicorn main:app --reload
 ```

-Open [http://127.0.0.1:8000](http://127.0.0.1:8000) in a browser, choose a file, and select **Upload to GCS**.
-The file is stored in the configured bucket using its original filename.
+Open [http://127.0.0.1:8000](http://127.0.0.1:8000) in a browser, choose a file, and select **Upload File**.

 ![Upload Portal](images/upload_portal.png)

 ## Reporting

-After the processed data is loaded into BigQuery, it can be connected to Looker Studio to build sales summaries, country comparisons, time-based trends, and other business metrics.
+After the processed data is loaded into BigQuery, it is connected to Data Studio to build sales summaries, country comparisons, and other business metrics.

 An example report is included below: